mosi-1/mosi-1/README.md

 - 👋 Hi, I’m @mosi-1 , my friends call me mosi
 - 👀 I’m interested in Blockchain , Network , Security and Crytpo
-- 🌱 I’m currently learning everythings
+- 🌱 I’m currently try learning everythings
 - 📫 How to reach me ...
 I do not know really :|

 <!---